 There are a variety of wireless earbuds that are out on the market today.
 All promise to be the best wireless earbud experience, some offer better specs than others, but how is one supposed to know which headphones keep up to their promises?
-Currently, on the market are two wireless earbuds that say they are truly wireless and will give you an fantastic experience while wearing them.
+Currently, on the market are two wireless earbuds that say they are truly wireless and will give you an fantastic experience while wearing the earcup to them.
 Let’s dive in a see how the two compare against each other, what is similar, and which is worth your money.

 Here is our review on the Jabra Elite Active 65t versus the Samsung Galaxy Buds.

 Ever since the Apple Airpods made their mark on the wireless earbud market, they’ve been dominating, and Jabra wanted to change that.
 They introduced the Jabra Elite Active 65t, which retails at $190.
 The headphones offer comfortable design and a simple operating system.
 The earbuds come with three different sized ear tips to help fit into anyone’s ear.
 They don’t come with wings or fins to help keep them in place, but the design is secure enough to stay put in your ear.
 The tips offer a tight seal, which is crucial if you want a good bass response from your headphones.

 The headphones come with an IP56-rated design which makes them both splash-resistant and dust-resistant.
 The sweat-resistance in the Jabra Elite Active 65t makes them perfect for even the sweatiest runners, ensuring they will survive all your gym routines.
 They come equipped with Bluetooth 5.0, which helps create a more stable wireless connection with fewer dropouts.
 The headphones also have a backward compatible so that they can connect to later Bluetooth models as well.